tapunict/System-Stats-By-Keylogger/README.md

 ### Requisites

 * Need to download and install [Docker](https://docs.docker.com/get-docker/).
-* The use of [Docker Desktop](https://www.docker.com/products/docker-desktop/) is recommended.
 * The use of [Visual Studio Code](https://code.visualstudio.com/download) is recommended.

 ### Installation and Use